-You should review your records to determine if the retailer charged tax at the time of the sale.
-If the Michigan tax was paid at six percent, no additional tax would be due.
-If you paid less than six percent, you would owe the difference.
+Examples of purchases where sales tax may not be collected include purchases made through the internet, mail-order catalogs, or from out-of-state sellers.
+You should review your records to determine whether Michigan sales tax was charged at the time of purchase.
+If Michigan sales tax was paid at the full six percent rate, no additional tax is due.
+If you paid less than six percent in sales tax, you may owe the difference as Use Tax.

 To report Use Tax within the program, go to: